William T. Rowe: Reception and influence

 Rowe's scholarship on specialized topics in Qing history contributes to larger questions.
 Rowe's initial two volumes on the mid-Yangzi commercial city of Hankow during the Qing dynasty set out to show how capitalist organization, political institutions, and legal self-regulation were present, just as they were in the West.
 They were welcomed as contributions to the debate on whether urbanization was much the same historical process around the world or whether the city played different roles in each society.
 David Buck, writing in the Journal of Asian Studies, called the first volume "a landmark in the study of Chinese urbanism and capitalism," showing him to be "an historian of great talent."

-Reviewers endorsed Rowe challenge to earlier interpretations.
+Reviewers endorsed Rowe's challenges to earlier interpretations.
 The sociologist Max Weber wrote early in the 20th century that in effect the city in China played no role at all, for cities in China were not cities in the Western sense; they were merely seats of administrative power, not self-governing organizations.
 In the West, argued Weberians, cities were centers of the emerging bourgeoisie, rational behavior, and economic development.
 Buck writes that Rowe's works also oppose two other orthodox arguments.
 One, common in Marxist histories, saw the business class in late imperial China as being so "feudal" and oppressive that Chinese capitalism was suppressed.
 The second, common among Western observers, was that the development of Chinese capitalism derived from the impact of the West.
 Susan Mann wrote in the Journal of Urban History that "on every count, as Rowe conclusively demonstrates, the history of Hankow between 1706 and 1890 proves Weber wrong."
 Hankow's merchants and urban citizens developed independent of foreign inspiration, though indirectly affected by foreign trade along the coast.

 Personal life

 In 1980, he married Jill A. Friedman, whom he met in Chinese language class.
-They have a son Joshua, born 1983, a daughter Sara, born 1986.
+They have a son, Joshua, born 1983 and a daughter, Sara, born 1986.